 From 2010-2013, I worked in Internet marketing space: email marketing, social media, seo, content development, etc.

 From 2013-2016, I worked as a sales analyst for a company that makes home organization products.

 Starting in 2017, I’ve worked as a data analyst for an economic consulting firm in downtown Cleveland.
-I aggregate, clean, organize, and test labor market data that is fed into a software platform offered to Chambers of Commerce and large institutions seeking out actionable information on employment trends across industries.
+I aggregate, clean, organize, analyze, and test labor market data that is fed into a software platform offered to Chambers of Commerce and large institutions seeking out actionable information on employment trends across industries.

 I am extremely passionate about data science, and I have been using every resource at my disposal (Coursera, Udemy, Datacamp, Edx, Big Data University, etc.) to learn the field since 2015.
 Thus far, I have become proficient in Microsoft Excel (including VBA), Tableau, SQL, and R Programming–and somewhat of a novice in Python and MongoDB.

 Bachelor of Science in Business Economics.
 The University of Kentucky.
 2009.